-Prior to Sarbanes-Oxley, federal prosecutors relied on a series of obstruction of justice crimes to prosecute individuals for destruction of documents.
+For instance, prior to Sarbanes-Oxley, federal prosecutors relied on a series of obstruction of justice crimes to prosecute individuals for destruction of documents.
 Although these statutes provided some powerful tools, they were fraught with loopholes, and prosecutors were required to craft indictments with great care.
-Under some provisions, the government could prosecute an individual directly engaged in the destruction of documents, but only if a government proceeding was under way at the time of the document destruction.
-Another allowed prosecution advance of a proceeding, but was limited to those who "corruptly persuade" another to destroy documents.
+Under some provisions, the government could prosecute an individual directly engaged in the destruction of documents, but only if a government proceeding was underway at the time of the document destruction.
+Another section allowed prosecution in advance of a proceeding, but was limited to those who "corruptly persuade" another to destroy documents.
+The government's prosecution of Arthur Andersen was based on this "corrupt persuader" theory.